sflavelle/writing/Incompatible Time (AHiT)/Chapters/01 - Time's End/01 - Lifted.md

 But as she paused, psyching herself up for whatever lay ahead, she realised something was missing.

-The feeling of being watched, monitored... was gone for the first time since she had made it to this planet.
+The feeling of being watched, monitored...
+A feeling she had had for the weeks, months she had been on this planet… was gone.

+For the first time since she had made it to this planet, she felt truly alone.

 It was strange - even when she was all alone and *knew* nobody was around, that feeling had always been with her.
 She wished she could figure out what it had been, but, well, *this* was kind of a priority now.